Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling a bug,  **`print()` your variables' values.**  (Or your equivalent of `print()` –  we're not judging your debugging style, just your sanity.)
-It's the digital equivalent of shouting "Eureka!" but way less embarrassing.
-Often, the answer is staring you right in the face... if you just ask nicely.
+- **Comment your code like you're explaining it to your future self (who's mysteriously forgotten everything).**  That grumpy, sleep-deprived version of you will thank you profusely.
+Seriously, future you will buy you coffee.
+(Probably.)

 ---

-### 📅 Last Updated: 2024-11-20 02:59
+### 📅 Last Updated: 2024-11-20 03:35

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!